 Font & Color

 Pablo has standard filter options.
-They have them simply called as such: Contract, Blurred, and Black & White.
+They have them simply called as such: Normal, Blurred, Black & White, and Increased Contrast.
 The Increased Contrast is automatically set however you can play around by clicking the options to see which looks best to be sure your text is legible.

 Now there are image tools that have an extra cost to include your own logo on the image.
 Pablo is absolutely free!
 You can upload your logo/icon under add icon and drag it to where you need it on the photo.
-There is a toggle to increase or decrease the size and radius of the logo.
+When creating your branded image, not only do you want your logo on the image but your website URL as well.
+In order to add more text, click on Add secondary text and this will open a new text area.
+Again you can adjust the font, color, and size for the secondary text (your URL).

 Social Sharing Options

 Of course when you’re done creating your image you’ll want to share it.
 You can simply click on Tweet, Share on Facebook, Buffer, or Download.
-They’ve also added a Pinterest share option, which is an excellent idea.
 My personal favorite is Buffer.
 It goes straight into your Buffer queue and you can designate it to other social media sites like Google+ and more.

 Let’s Bring It Together